PanagiotisDrakatos/Lightweight_IoT_Crypto_Library/README.md

-# Light_IoT_CryptoDevice
+# Lightweight_IoT_Crypto_Library
 <p>A cross Platform Encryption Library which Interact with Many Programming Languages Provides a Lightweight Encryption for all Devices.
 It gives the oportunity in many Companies to Interact with a server wrriten in pure node.js which can  feeds data across  any device or across any pc where supported this Programming Languages(Java,android,UWP,IOS,python)</p>

 # Getting Started
-<p> <b>Light_IoT_CryptoDevice </b>Encryption aims at providing an easy-to-use Cross Platform API which allows an encrypted communication ( multi platform programming languages)over socket which it can be used from every  company or developers who want a High level security inside a network  between multiple cross platform devices</p>
+<p> <b>Lightweight_IoT_Crypto_Library </b>Encryption aims at providing an easy-to-use Cross Platform API which allows an encrypted communication ( multi platform programming languages)over socket which it can be used from every  company or developers who want a High level security inside a network  between multiple cross platform devices</p>

-<p>Some of the important characteristics that make Light_IoT_CryptoDevice
+<p>Some of the important characteristics that make Lightweight_IoT_Crypto_Library
 such an attractive option  include the following</p>

 | Feature            |                         Description                                        |